 Although we recommend filtering by degree level first, you can view the list below to see which schools give the educational experience for the architecture degree levels they offer.

-It is difficult to beat Rice University if you want to pursue a degree in general architecture.
+It's difficult to beat Rice University if you want to pursue a degree in general architecture.
 Rice is a medium-sized private not-for-profit university located in the large city of Houston.
 A Best Colleges rank of #16 out of 2,217 schools nationwide means Rice is a great university overall.

-There were roughly 157 general architecture students who graduated with this degree at Texas A&M College Station in the most recent data year.
-Students who graduate with their degree from the architecture program report average early career wages of $46,913.
+There were roughly 126 general architecture students who graduated with this degree at Texas A&M College Station in the most recent year we have data available.
+Students who graduate with their degree from the architecture program state that they receive average early career income of $46,913.

-Located in the city of San Antonio, UTSA is a public university with a fairly large student population.
+Located in the large city of San Antonio, UTSA is a public university with a fairly large student population.
 This university ranks 25th out of 115 schools for overall quality in the state of Texas.

-There were approximately 62 general architecture students who graduated with this degree at PVAMU in the most recent year we have data available.
-Graduates who receive their degree from the architecture program earn around $46,315 for their early career.
+There were about 57 general architecture students who graduated with this degree at PVAMU in the most recent data year.
+Students who receive their degree from the architecture program earn about $46,315 in the first couple years of their career.

 Located in the large city of Arlington, UT Arlington is a public university with a very large student population.
 This university ranks 15th out of 115 schools for overall quality in the state of Texas.